alexzanotti/military_aircraft_milestone_project_2/TESTING.md

 #### User Story Validation
 The first type of testing completed is around validating that the user stories are met by the website.
 Against each user story, evidence has been provided to ensure that the user stories are validated.

-#### Functionality/Interactvity
+#### Functionality/Usability/Interactvity
-Manual testing is the next section of testing, which ensures that the website functions correctly and all of the interactvity that has been built into the website is functioning correctly.
+Manual testing is the next section of testing, which ensures that the website functions correctly, is useable and all of the interactvity that has been built into the website is functioning correctly.

 #### Responsiveness
 Responsiveness testing ensures that the responsive design of the website is working correctly.